alinetheo95/metatool-attentional-mediums-sp26/exercises/README.md

 # Exercises

+These are a set of active learning / problem-solving puzzles -- learning-by-doing, rather than learning-by-watching-videos.
+The challenges are designed to be (somewhat) fun, and also to highly limit the scope of each problem, so that learners can tackle one aspect of HTML/JS at a time.

+--

+## Getting Started

 This folder contains course exercises. **Do not edit files here directly** — copy them into your personal folder instead.

-## Getting Started

 To work on exercises, you'll need to create your own copy of this repository.